sarahrosehassan/OSP-WebApp-CPS630/README.md

 4. **Open the app:** [http://localhost:5173](http://localhost:5173) → **/signup**

 > If you change ports, update both `.env.local` and the PHP CORS origin.

 ---

+## .env.example

+The file `my-app/.env.example` is included as a template for environment variables.
+Copy it to `.env.local` and update the values as needed.
+This keeps sensitive or environment-specific settings out of version control and makes setup easier for new users.

+---